gulfiliz/gulfiliz.github.io/_posts/2024-12-28-chingiz-aitmatov.md

 carrying everyone and everything, connecting and separating in the same motion.

+*"Trains in these parts went from East to West, and from West to East...
+On either side of the railway lines lay the great wide spaces of the desert - Sary-Ozeki, the Middle lands of the yellow steppes.
+In these parts any distance was measured in relation to the railway, as if from the Greenwich meridian...
-*"Here in this place the trains went from east to west and from west to east."*
+And the trains went from East to West, and from West to East..."*

-This is the line I lost myself in.
+This is the passage I lost myself in.
 It looks like nothing.
-It is one of the most resonant geographical sentences in modern literature: the steppe as crossroads, the junction as the point where all directions meet and none of them is home.
+It is one of the most resonant openings in modern literature: the steppe as crossroads, the junction as the point where all directions meet and none of them is home.
 I read it over and over in the weeks I was grieving, the trains going and coming, going and coming, while one particular person stayed gone.